wework/speccy/README.md

 ## License

-[BSD-3-Clause](LICENSE) except the OpenAPI3 schema, which is originally from [Google Gnostic](https://github.com/googleapis/gnostic/blob/master/OpenAPIv3/openapi-3.0.json) and is licensed under the [Apache-2](https://github.com/googleapis/gnostic/blob/master/LICENSE) license.
+[BSD-3-Clause](LICENSE) except the `openapi-3.0.json` schema, which is taken from the [OpenAPI-Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/schemas/v3.0/schema.json) and the alternative `gnostic-3.0.json` schema, which is originally from [Google Gnostic](https://github.com/googleapis/gnostic/blob/master/OpenAPIv3/openapi-3.0.json).
+Both of these are licensed under the [Apache-2](http://www.apache.org/licenses/LICENSE-2.0) license.